Got a complaint about buses, trains, planes, ferries, natural gas, electricity, coal, water or postal services?

 - After a full investigation, we will explain what happened.

 - If we have made a mistake, we will apologise and put things right if we can.

-If you are not satisfied with the Chief Executive’s response, you can ask the Northern Ireland Ombudsman to investigate your complaint.
-Visit http://www.ni-ombudsman.org.uk/ for more information.
+If you remain unsatisfied with the level of service from the Consumer Council, you can ask the Northern Ireland Public Services Ombudsman to investigate the handling of your complaint.